EveOPlus/eve-o-preview/README.md

 If a character appears in the list but is not currently logged in, then it will simply be skipped.
 If a character does not appear in the list, then they will never become active when cycling clients.

-By now you may have noticed that there are two groups.
-The above configuration can be followed for a second group by using the values **CycleGroup2ForwardHotkeys**, **CycleGroup2BackwardHotkeys**, and **CycleGroup2ForwardHotkeys**
+By now you may have noticed that there are four groups.
+The above configuration can be followed for a second group by using the values **CycleGroup2ForwardHotkeys**, **CycleGroup2BackwardHotkeys**, and **CycleGroup2ForwardHotkeys** or a fourth group using **CycleGroup4ForwardHotkeys** etc.
 This may provide useful if you want to have one HotKey to cycle through a group of DPS characters, while another HotKey cycles through support roles such as gate scouts, or a group of logi.

 Alternatively you may not want to use any of these HotKeys.
 Please note that deleting the values in their entirety will simply result in them being automatically re-generated.